Ohio’s Tax Policy About Results, Not Philosophies

-Ohio’s economic and business climate continues to receive national accolades, improving more than any other U.S. state.
+Ohio’s economic and business climate continues to receive national attention.
+For example, Ohio has been ranked top 10 in Chief Executive’s Annual CEO Survey of Best States for Business in each of the past two years.
 Yet, depending on the source, the growth and success of the state is up for debate.
-This year, the Tax Foundation’s 2017 State Business Tax Climate Index ranked Ohio 45th in the structure and complexity of our tax system.
+On Sept.
+28, 2018, the Tax Foundation’s 2019 State Business Tax Climate Index ranked Ohio 42nd for the structure and complexity of its tax system.
 While this would appear to put Ohio in a negative light, it’s time to set the record straight and tell the story of Ohio’s true tax reality.

 The Tax Foundation’s mission is to “simplify” tax policy, which it expresses as a preference for single rate systems.
 When a state’s tax policy doesn’t align with this philosophy, the Tax Foundation gives it a negative ranking in its reports.
 For example, states with more than two tax tiers are given lower scores, regardless of how businesses in that state are actually performing.

-In Ohio, small business is the driver of job creation, that is why in recent years there has been continuous work to lower the tax burden on these businesses, especially for those who register as an LLC or S-Corporation.
-For taxable year 2016 and forward, the business income deduction enables a business owner who files single or married filing jointly to deduct 100% of business income up to $250,000 from the adjusted gross income reported on their Ohio personal income tax return.
-Married filing separate filers will deduct 100% of business income up to $125,000.
-Any remaining business income above these thresholds will be taxed at a flat 3% rate.
+In Ohio, small business is the driver of job creation.
+That is why in recent years there has been continuous work to lower the tax burden on these businesses, especially for those who register as an LLC or S-corporation.
+For the taxable year 2016 and forward, the business income deduction enables a business owner who files single or married jointly to deduct 100 percent of business income up to $250,000 from the adjusted gross income reported on their Ohio personal income tax return.
+Married couples filing separately can deduct 100 percent of business income up to $125,000.
+Any remaining business income above these thresholds is taxed at a flat 3 percent rate.

 In fact, Ohio’s business-friendly tax climate, which has been in place since 2005 and has enjoyed bipartisan support, continues to stimulate company growth, job creation and profitability.
 With the lowest tax burden in the Midwest, Ohio’s tax structure means no tax on: